Stub Column

 Continuous Header

-For the Bi-Fold Door
+For the Bifold Door

 Back Brace Square Tubing

-Connects two Main Frames
+Connects Two Main Frames

 Stub Column